Contractor Mortgage Calculator

 What you should do next

-Now you’ve used our contractor mortgage calculator you should now have a clearer idea of how much you may be able to borrow and are ready to take the next steps towards getting the mortgage you need.
+Now that you’ve used our contractor mortgage calculator, you should have a clearer idea of how much you may be able to borrow and be ready to take the next steps towards getting the mortgage you need.

-Rather than approaching lenders directly the shrewd move now is to speak with a mortgage broker who has experience arranging mortgages for contractors.
+Rather than approaching lenders directly, the wise move now is to speak with a mortgage broker with experience arranging mortgages for contractors.
 They’ll be able to identify the right lenders who tend to offer mortgages in these circumstances on your behalf.

-So, get in touch or give us a call on 0808 189 2301 and we’ll arrange for a specialist advisor to contact you straight away.
+So, get in touch or give us a call at 0330 818 7026, and we’ll arrange for a specialist advisor to contact you immediately.

 FAQs

-For buy-to-let mortgages your personal income isn’t a key factor (although most lenders may not accept applications from someone with annual income less than £25,000).
+For buy-to-let mortgages, personal income isn’t a key factor (although most lenders may not accept applications from someone with an annual income of less than £25,000).

-The main factor would be the amount of rental income the buy-to-let property can generate over and above the mortgage repayment.
-Most lenders would expect the rent premium to exceed the mortgage repayment by between 125% and 145%.
+The main factor would be the rental income the buy-to-let property can generate over and above the mortgage repayment.
+Most lenders expect the rent premium to exceed the mortgage repayment between 125% and 145%.

 Ask a quick question